EricWilbanks/faseAlign/docs/aligning.rst

 Missing Words
 -------------

-If there are words in your transcript that are not included in the dictionary, you should add them to a custom local dictionary (see :ref:`add-missing`).
+If there are words in your transcript that are not included in the dictionary, you should add them to a custom local dictionary (see :ref:`aligning.rst#missing-words`).
 Then pass the path to the new file to the `-m` flag:

 .. code-block:: bash